 According to Hildegard’s fasting guidelines, a fast is not about starvation or even a diet designed for weight loss.
 Instead, Hildegard’s fasting guidelines simply emphasize the deliberate avoidance of harmful foods for a limited period of time.

 Hildegard of Bingen believed that everything we eat either strengthens or weakens our body.
 According to Hildegard, nutrition affects our vitality, as well as our positive and negative thoughts.
 Hildegard espoused the healing power of foods.
-She believed in the body’s power to heal itself, particularly when boosted by periodic fasting.
+She believed in the body’s power to heal itself, particularly when boosted by periodic fasting or intermittent fasting.

-Hildegard’s fasting guidelines – You are what you eat
+Hildegard’s fasting guidelines – you are what you eat

 Fasting provides the body with natural opportunities to actively regenerate.
 In addition, it helps relieve the body of valuable energy, which would otherwise be used to digest food.

 Most commonly people report feeling more active, cheerful, and efficient.
 The mental clarity that results from a period of fasting derives from a restored balance between mind and body.
 Weight reduction is a welcome side effect for many people, but should not be the goal.

 It may seem counterintuitive, but many people experience a boost in energy and mood.
 Hildegard believed this to be the result of resting the soul.
 Rather than dedicating energy to the flood of daily problems and thoughts, we allow our bodies to experiences some relief.